-Before proceeding, verify that you have installed CMake (a requirement new to versions 2020.1 and beyond).
-Then complete the steps below to build and install McIDAS-X 2020.1 and/or McIDAS-XRD 2020.1.
+Before proceeding, verify that you have installed CMake (a requirement for versions 2020.1 and beyond).
+Then complete the steps below to build and install McIDAS-X 2021.1 and/or McIDAS-XRD 2021.1.
 Run each command from the ~mcidas directory.